thegbemisola/thegbemisola/README.md

 Outside of data, I enjoy..
 * 🥣 Watching cooking videos on youtube
 * 🎧 Listening to music
-* 📚 I also currently started reading and i'm enjoying it
 * ✈️ Travel the world: hopefully one day!

 I am very much available for collaborations and data related roles.